dnsimple/dnsimple-support/content/articles/secondary-dns-provider-easy-dns.md

 ![DNSimple configuration is successful](/files/easy-dns-add-domain.png)

-Select the option *Use an existing domain* for the domain.
+Select the option **use an existing domain** for the domain.

 ![DNSimple configuration is successful](/files/easy-dns-get-dns.png)

 Go through the payment process.
-Any plan supports secondary DNS.
+All plans support secondary DNS.
 When you're finished, the domain is added and ready to be managed.
-Click on *manage*.
+Click on **manage**.

 ![DNSimple configuration is successful](/files/easy-dns-ready-to-configure.png)

-From the *DNS settings* tab, you'll tell EasyDNS the primary name server.
+From the **DNS Settings** tab, you'll tell EasyDNS the primary name server.
 In this case, it's DNSimple.
-Click on *primary NS*.
+Click on **primary NS**.

 ![DNSimple configuration is successful](/files/easy-dns-domain-admin.png)